kuty22/argparse_graph/README.md

   options: argv3, argv4, argv6, argv7
 ```

-With the `argparseGraph` object you can get 3 differents result format,
+With the `argparseGraph` object you can get 3 differents results formats,
-with these method:
+with those methods:
 ```python
 # Return the name of the strategie in the yaml file.
 agg.get_one()